This training will be conducted live via Zoom. The zoom meeting details will be sent out 24hr prior to the training.

 About Your Instructor/facilitator

 Chris Crosby is the President of the Board at PNODN.
 He is also a consultant and author of three recent books, Strategic Organizational Alignment, published in 2017, and Strategic Engagement Volumes One and Two, out this year.
 He is first and foremost a practitioner with internal and external experience.
-He has held an adjunct faculty position at Saybrook University/Leadership Institute of Seattle and guest faculty at Martin University in Indianapolis, and is current adjunct faculty in Gonzaga's Change Leadership Program..
+He has held an adjunct faculty position at Saybrook University/Leadership Institute of Seattle, guest faculty at Martin University in Indianapolis, and is current adjunct faculty in Gonzaga's Change Leadership Program..

 $200 Members/Students when pre-paid & per-registered